Murder of Gwen Araujo: Aftermath

-Gwen Araujo was mourned in a public funeral at St. Edwards Catholic Church in Newark on October 25, 2002.
-Fred Phelps and the members of Phelps's Westboro Baptist Church promised to picket the funeral, but did not., there were people there that picket with signs but friends wore angel wings to block casket from signs.
+Araujo was mourned in a public funeral at St. Edwards Catholic Church in Newark on October 25, 2002.
+Fred Phelps and the members of Phelps's Westboro Baptist Church promised to picket the funeral, but did not.
+There were people there that picketed with signs, but friends wore angel wings to block the casket from the signs.
 She was cremated, and her mother Sylvia Guerrero retained the urn with her ashes.

 TransVision, a comprehensive health and social services program for transgender people in Alameda County, was founded in 2002 and operated by Tri-City Health Center after the murder of Gwen Araujo.

 At the request of Guerrero, a judge posthumously changed the victim's legal name to Gwen Amber Rose Araujo on June 23, 2004.
 Amber Rose was the name Guerrero had chosen before her child was born, in the event it was a girl.

 On the first anniversary of the murder, Horizons Foundation created the Gwen Araujo Memorial Fund for Transgender Education.
 The fund's purpose was to support school-based programs in the nine-county Bay Area that promote understanding of transgender people and issues through annual grants.
 Through this fund, Sylvia Guerrero and her family spoke in middle and high schools about transgender awareness and understanding.
 By 2005, Guerrero had spoken to more than 20 schools.
 The fund was closed sometime before September 2020.